slds-lmu/benchmark_2022_counterfactuals/README.md

 4) resample: Get resampling performance results for the logistic regression models
 5) find-counterfactuals: Generate counterfactuals for the diabetis data, logistric regression model and first point of interest, using all three available methods.

-If any of the 5 steps fails, the corresponding `.Rout` can be inspected to identify the error.
+If any of the 5 steps fails, the corresponding `.Rout` of each of the steps can be inspected to identify the error.

 ### Run all experiments (although this takes a lot of time)
 To run all experiments, `TEST = FALSE` must be set in `config.R`.
 Afterwards, `make all` can be called again in the console.